CAC Payback Period: Formula, Benchmarks, and SaaS Examples

 FAQ

-What does CAC stand for?
+What does CAC stand for in CAC payback period?

 What is a good CAC payback period for SaaS?

-Is a lower CAC always better?
+Is a lower CAC always better for the CAC payback period?

-What is the CAC formula?
+What is the CAC formula behind the CAC payback period?

 See Your CAC Payback Period

-NoNoiseMetrics shows your CAC payback period calculated from real Stripe revenue — broken down by acquisition month automatically.
+NoNoiseMetrics shows your CAC payback period calculated from real Stripe revenue, broken down by acquisition month automatically.

 Sources: OpenView 2024 SaaS Benchmarks, SaaS Capital Unit Economics Study, Bessemer State of the Cloud 2024